 The 5G system shall support encryption for URLLC services within the requested end-to-end latency.

 Subject to regulatory requirements, the 5G system shall enable an MNO to provide end-to-end integrity protection, confidentiality, and protection against replay attacks between a UE and third-party application server, such that the 3GPP network is not able to intercept or modify the data transferred between a UE and third-party application server.

+The 5G system shall support a mechanism to provide data integrity protection for communication between a UE and an Application Server offered by a 3rd party/Service Provider both in real time and over a period of time.

+NOTE: Real time means the 3rd party/SP verifies the data integrity when it obtains the data from the UE, e.g. real time monitoring services.
+Over a period of time means the 3rd party/SP verifies the integrity of the data a period of time after it has been transferred to the SP, e.g. insurance claim reviews.

+Subject to regional or national regulatory requirements and based on operator policy, a 5G network shall provide suitable APIs to allow service providers, e.g. other MNOs/third-parties, to verify the integrity of the data from a UE to a Service Provider.

 ---End of the Change---